 \subsection{Open-Vocabulary 3D Semantic Segmentation}

 \textbf{Settings} \textbf{1) Task.} The objective is to automatically extract 3D Gaussian points corresponding to input class names (e.g., wall, chair, table).
 The segmented Gaussian points are then converted into a point cloud to be evaluated against the ground-truth annotated point cloud.
-To ensure a precise correspondence between the converted point cloud and the ground truth, we disable the 3D Gaussian densification process during training. \textbf{2) Baselines.} Consistent with the object selection task, we compare our method against several recently proposed approaches: Dr.Splat~\citep{jun-seong_dr_2025}, InstanceGaussian~\citep{li_instancegaussian_2025}, OpenGaussian~\citep{wu2024opengaussian}, LangSplat-m, and LEGaussians-m.
+To ensure a precise correspondence between the converted point cloud and the ground truth, we disable the 3D Gaussian densification process during training. \textbf{2) Baselines.} Consistent with the object selection task, we compare our method against several recently proposed approaches~\citep{marrie2025ludvig,jun-seong_dr_2025,li_instancegaussian_2025,wu2024opengaussian,cen_tackling_2025}.
 LangSplat-m and LEGaussians-m are adaptations of existing pixel-based methods~\citep{shi_language_2024,qin_langsplat_2024}, specifically modified to perform direct 3D referring operations.
-As this task requires a direct understanding of 3D points, pixel-based methods are not applicable and are therefore excluded from our comparison. \textbf{3) Dataset.} We employ the ScanNet~\citep{dai2017scannet} dataset, a large-scale benchmark comprising indoor scene data with calibrated RGB-D images and 3D point clouds annotated with ground-truth semantic labels.
-For a fair and direct comparison, we adopt the same scenes and evaluation categories used in OpenGaussian.
+As this task requires a direct understanding of 3D points, pixel-based methods are not applicable and are therefore excluded from our comparison. \textbf{3) Dataset.} We employ the ScanNet~\citep{dai2017scannet} dataset, a benchmark comprising indoor scene data with calibrated RGB-D images and 3D point clouds annotated with ground-truth semantic labels.
+For a fair comparison, we adopt the same scenes and evaluation categories used in OpenGaussian.